Search photokaboom.com

 The problem is usually due to the wrong layer being selected.

-If the problem isn't there, check the options bar above your photograph.
+If the problem isn't there, check in options bar/Tool Options above your photograph.

 You can create a composite layer that's a combination of all of the layers.